sund0g/python-bootcamp/README.md

 > My solution is in the accompanying Jupyter notebook [**section-17-pdfs-spreadsheets-puzzle.ipynb**](https://github.com/sund0g/python-bootcamp/blob/master/section-17/section-17-pdfs-spreadsheets-puzzle.ipynb)

 * We will need some **files** to work with in this section, so **download** all the files from the [**Instructor’s course**](https://github.com/Pierian-Data/Complete-Python-3-Bootcamp/tree/master/15-PDFs-and-Spreadsheets/Exercise_Filess).

 ---

+<a name="18"></a>
+## Section 18: Emails with Python

+#### Lesson 134.
+Introduction to Emails with Python

+* The methods learned in this section are dependent on security and administrative settings.
+They may/may not work depending on how your email account and firewall settings are configured.

+* This section will use the **built-in** package [**smtplib**](https://docs.python.org/3/library/smtplib.html) to set up the protocols, connections, login, and sending and receiving emails.

+* Refer to the [**Wikipedia article**](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) for an explanation of **SMTP**.

+* The lessons will show how to connect to a **gmail** account via **smtp.gmail.com**

+* If you use gmail for your normal email, you will have to **generate** an additional **app password** for the lessons, as your usual password will not work for security reasons.

+---

+#### Lessons 135 & 136.
+Sending and Receiving Emails with Python

+> All examples are in the accompanying Jupyter notebook [**section-18-sending-emails.ipynb**](https://github.com/sund0g/python-bootcamp/blob/master/section-18/section-18-sending-emails.ipynb)
+>
+> NOTE: I did not set up the app password for this and the next lesson, as 1) I don’t want to accidentally mess up my gmail account, and 2) I don’t interact with my email programmatically.

+---